turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 5. text()
 6. state()

+## Shallow vs Mount

 In addition to these methods, there are two important ones we'll be using in order to allow Enzyme to actually render our components: `shallow` and `mount`.

 * [shallow](https://github.com/airbnb/enzyme/blob/master/docs/api/shallow.md)
 Shallow renders our component's HTML, if our component has child components then it will only render stubs for the child components.
 It will not render the child components HTML.
-Because shallow does not render the child components it is much faster and should be used by default.
+Because shallow does not render the child components it is much faster and *should be used by default.*

 * [mount](https://github.com/airbnb/enzyme/blob/master/docs/api/mount.md)
 Mount renders our component's HTML, if our component has child components then it will render the child components HTML.
 It also gives us triggers some of the components life cycle methods.